Browne-Springer at an album release at The Acoustic in Bridgeport in April 2018. Lucy Gellman File Photo.

 But for a rapidly changing landscape, the musician opened the show with a sort of normalcy.
 If, that is, there is a normalcy to opening a show through a screen, from one's closet.
 Earlier this week, Browne-Springer tested out the quarantined waters with a video produced by New Havener Katie Jones, with the note that "staying in, still letting creation out. what more can you do."

 It felt organic.
 Browne-Springer talked about a road trip, and listeners could close their eyes and imagine a car flying through the country's interstate system, with sound-soaked stops in Nashville and New Orleans.
-He took requests from the comments bar, unfazed by the lack of a physical audience or stage.
+They took requests from the comments bar, unfazed by the lack of a physical audience or stage.

 For the artist, it also feels meta.
 Earlier this month, Phat A$tronaut released a winding, rhapsodic, Tiny Desk Contest submission called “The Artist’s Struggle.”
 The song opens with a question that artists were asking well before COVID-19, and are asking with even more frequency now: “How am I going to pay my bills?”

 Honey-dipped vocals appeared where synth and keys would have been.
 The drum was missing, but something simmered and bloomed in its place.
 Lyrics wound upward in no particular hurry.
-He let the sound undulate until it had filled the room.
+They let the sound undulate until it had filled the room.

-“Okay, yeah,” he said afterward.
+“Okay, yeah,” they said afterward.
 “I am done.
 Thanks for hanging.
 Thanks for tuning in.
 We’re all quarantined.
 We’re all in this together.
 So I wish you the best out in the world.
 Okay.
 See you soon.”

 Find out more about The Quarantined Series and access the archive here.
 Find out more about Chad Browne-Springer's work on Facebook and Instagram.